The Empty Room Inside Loneliness

 Not enough.

-Because the worst loneliness is not caused only by events.
+The worst loneliness is not caused only by events.
 It is caused by discontinuity.
 The thread breaks.
-You wake up one day and cannot quite connect the person brushing his teeth under the yellow bathroom light with the person who once had plans, momentum, and that foolish but necessary confidence that the next chapter would be better written.
+You wake up one day and cannot quite connect the person brushing his teeth under the yellow bathroom light with the person who once had plans, momentum, and the foolish but necessary confidence that the next chapter would be better written.

 In middle age, especially lower-middle-class middle age, this discontinuity becomes physical.
-It is not an idea floating in the clouds.
-It is in the price of medicine.
 It is in the phone you hesitate to replace.
-It is in the shirt you keep wearing because it is still “good enough.”
+It is in the shirt you keep wearing because it is still good enough.
 It is in the way you calculate tea, electricity, internet, groceries, and dignity in the same tired arithmetic.
-It is in the afternoon, the most dangerous time of day, when the lane outside goes quiet, the world seems employed elsewhere, and the mind begins opening drawers.
+It is in the afternoon, the dangerous hour, when the lane outside goes quiet, the world seems employed elsewhere, and the mind begins opening drawers.

 It does.